-- 21. Third, EPA also violated FIFRA and the APA by failing to provide a formal notice and comment period despite approval a new use of these products.
-EPA's failure forced Plaintiffs to file protectively also in this court, rather than only in the Ninth Circuit directly, like the case's predecessors.
-A new use approval requires notice and comment, and FIFRA decisions with notice and comment proceed directly to the Court of Appeals.
-Because there was no prior lawful new use, this attempt is still EPA's first attempt at a lawful new use, which under FIFRA should require notice and comment.
-Yet EPA did not provide notice and an opportunity to comment before issuing the challenged Registration Actions in 2020. - 22.
-Fourth, EPA took the occasion of issuing the Registration Actions approving three specific dicamba products also to make a sweeping rule change for not just those pesticides, but also all pesticides, and in a footnote no less.
+- 22. Fourth, relatedly, EPA failed to follow its own regulations mandating certain procedures for pesticide registrations and/or certain uses following cancellation orders.
+40 C.F.R. § 164.130-133.
+These regulations require EPA to first determine whether to reconsider cancellation orders following applicants' submission of "substantial new evidence" that EPA could not have considered prior to cancellation and post its decision in the Federal Register.
+The procedures also require a formal public hearing with numerous evidentiary requirements for applicants or a detailed explanation from EPA in the Federal Register as to why a formal hearing could not take place. - 23.
+Fifth, EPA took the occasion of issuing the Registration Actions approving three specific dicamba products also to make a sweeping rule change for not just those pesticides, but also all pesticides, and in a footnote no less.
 The last few seasons of rampant dicamba drift, coupled with EPA's failure to contain it, has forced states to step into the regulatory breach and install their own state-specific restrictions, using a provision under FIFRA section 24(c) that permits states to take quick action to address special local needs in their states.
 In the footnote, EPA now has declared for the first time that states can no longer use this authority and can only undertake any restrictive action using much more time-consuming measures, such as state legislative action or formal agency rulemaking.
 This was a reversal of a decades-old rule.
 EPA made this rule change without any notice and comment, despite earlier promises that it would have notice and comment if it ever did alter states' rights in this way.
-EPA's failure to hold notice and comment prior to its removal of states' authority under FIFRA section 24(c) violated the APA.
+EPA's failure to hold notice and comment prior to its removal of states' authority under FIFRA section 24(c) 2 violated the APA.

-23. Fifth, the Registration Actions and Registration Amendments violate the Endangered Species Act.
+24. Sixth, the Registration Actions, as amended in 2022 and 2023, violate the Endangered Species Act.
 Despite documented damage, lack of analysis, and potential harm to hundreds of endangered plants and animals and their critical habitats, EPA made the unprecedented finding, again, that the Registration Actions would have "no effect" and, therefore, did not consult with the expert wildlife agencies in violation of Section 7(a)(2).
 16 U.S.C. § 1536(a)(2).
-And despite EPA's admission that hundreds of incidents occurred in counties with federally protected species in 2021, EPA's Registration Amendments fail to explain how additional restrictions will prevent further harms.
+And despite EPA's admission that hundreds of incidents occurred in counties with federally protected species in 2021, EPA's 2022 and 2023 amendments fail to explain how additional restrictions in only a handful of states where incidents occurred in ESA counties will prevent further harms.
 Plaintiffs submitted a 60-day notice letter3 on December 14, 2020 to exhaust those claims before amending this complaint to include them.